On this page

 When you make your late SG payment, you may be able to:

 - use a late payment offset to reduce your super guarantee charge prior to receiving your assessment from the ATO, or

 - carry your late payment forward so that it’s a pre-payment of a future SG obligation for the employee concerned, provided it is within the next twelve months.

-The Bill proposed a one-off, 12-month amnesty opportunity for employers to self-correct any past SG non-compliance issues without facing any penalties from the ATO.
+The Bill proposes a one-off, 12-month amnesty for employers to self-correct any past SG non-compliance issues without facing penalties from the ATO.

-The superannuation guarantee is a legal compliance obligation for all employers in Australia.
-Employers who fail to comply with this obligation to their eligible employees will attract significant penalties from the ATO, so it pays to understand your obligations.
+The SG is a legal compliance obligation for all employers in Australia.
+Failure to comply will attract significant penalties from the ATO, so it pays to understand your obligations.